shraman-biswas/bmp/examples/read_bmp_header/README.md

 Read BMP header
 ===============

-Reads and prints the BMP file header of a specified BMP file.
+Reads and prints the bmp file header of a specified bmp file.